 - Oversize Planks

-Longer and wider planks are now in style as told by Flooring expert Jen Meska.
+Longer and wider planks are now in style as told by IDEA hardwood flooring Schaumburg expert.
 The reason for this is more than likely based on them having less seams (which results in a cleaner and more cohesive appeal).

 - Nature-Inspired Motifs